Kuhio Village 2

 No analysis available

-The remarks repeatedly and explicitly confirm that short-term rentals are allowed in this building.
-The building is described as resort mixed-use/zoned and legal for daily or sub-30-day rentals without an NUC.
+The public remarks repeatedly confirm short-term rentals are allowed in this building.
+The language is explicit and consistent across multiple listings, including references to legal daily/short-term rentals in Resort Mixed-use zoning.

-I searched for hotel pool language such as hotel rental pool, managed by hotel, or branded pool programs and found none.
-The listings describe legal short-term rentals, but not participation in a hotel rental pool.
+I searched for hotel pool language such as hotel rental pool, managed by hotel, Hilton pool, Trump pool, or Ritz pool and found none.
+The remarks describe legal STR use, but not participation in a hotel rental pool program.

 No analysis available